 are also participating member states, and The Adoption Exchange's Education Center has established a national presence.

 What We Do

 The Adoption Exchange recruits families for children who have survived abuse and neglect, supports adoptive families throughout every phase of the adoption process, and trains child welfare professionals.
 The Adoption Exchange maintains a national training presence, and connects children in eight member states CO, MO, NV, NM, OK, SD, UT and WY with American families living here and abroad.

 Currently, more than 102,000 children in the United States are waiting for adoptive parents to release them from the uncertain future of living in foster care (AFCARS 2014).
 The Adoption Exchange serves waiting children, current and prospective adoptive families, and child welfare professionals.

 The children are survivors of traumatic abuse, neglect and abandonment.
 Many face barriers because they are school-aged, members of sibling groups who don’t want to be separated, are coping with physical disabilities and struggling with emotional challenges as the result of their painful pasts.
 They are our nation's waiting children.
 And what they all want, more than anything, is a family to love them.

-Since 1983, we have connected over 7,357 waiting children with permanent adoptive homes.
-In fiscal year 2011-2012, we served 1,107 waiting children: we helped connect 338 of these children to loving adoptive families.
+Since 1983, we have connected nearly 8,000 waiting children with permanent adoptive homes.
+In fiscal year 2013-2014, we served 1,094 waiting children: we helped connect 338 of these children to loving adoptive families and continue to diligently recruit on behalf of the remainder.
 Of the children served,

 Expenses to the Community